 Terrazza Restoranas: A mix of meat and seafood dishes, from beef patties to octopus carpaccio.
 Address: Konstitucijos pr.
 26, Forum Palace rūmai, Vilnius.

 Mano Guru: Salad bar and social enterprise with the vision to encourage careers in the food industry.
 Address: Vilniaus g.
 22/1, Vilnius.

 Grill London: Cosy, family-friendly chain restaurant.
-Restaurant’s responsible food concept is used throughout all branches across the country (Kaunas, Vilnius, Klaipeda) where food is grilled in unique ProFlame ceramic Kamado grills.
+The restaurant's responsible food concept is used throughout all branches across the country (Kaunas, Vilnius, Klaipeda) where food is grilled in unique ProFlame ceramic Kamado grills.
 To find out where this restaurant is located, follow this link.

-Stikliai Hotel: Centrally located boutique hotel just stone’s throw away from Town Hall Square.
-Think of Egyptian cotton linens and feather duvets for a good night’s sleep.
-Book Now
+Stikliai Hotel: Centrally located boutique hotel just a stone's throw away from Town Hall Square.
+Think of Egyptian cotton linens and feather duvets for a good night's sleep.

-Shakespeare Hotel: Be charmed away by this boutique hotel housed in a renovated 17th Century palace.
+Shakespeare Boutique Hotel: Be charmed away by this boutique hotel housed in a renovated 17th-century palace.
 Excellent location, clean and comfortable.
-The rooms are named after and contain books of the world-renowned writers, a very nice touch!
-Book Now
+The rooms are named after and contain books of world-renowned writers, a very nice touch!

-The Narutis Hotel: Well-located boutique hotel with a sprinkle of history and rooms overlooking the Old Town.
+Narutis Hotel: Well-located boutique hotel with a sprinkle of history and rooms overlooking the Old Town.
 Built in 1581 and declared a World Heritage Site by UNESCO, the building is an architectural treasure.
-Book Now

-Grotthuss Hotel: A small but cosy and elegant boutique hotel in Vilnius Old Town.
-Book Now
+Grotthuss Boutique Hotel: A small but cosy and elegant boutique hotel in Vilnius Old Town.

 Trakai Castle Island